 I hope I’ve encouraged you to keep your spices fresh and given you a few easy ways to save money and get the most out of your purchases.
 If you have any great tips of your own, please share them with us below!

-Don’t forget to pin these tips to your cooking and organizing boards!
+Be sure to pin these tips to your cooking and organizing boards!